mxzhao/EAGLE-TextureMapping/README.md

 ## Before use

+0. Create solutions by using visual studio 2019, dependency libs are created by using vcpkg.

 1. Make sure you have installed **Boost**, **Eigen3**, **VTK 6.3**, **PCL 1.9**, **OpenCV 4**, and **ImageMagick**.
    (I'm using Ubuntu 16.04, but the project works if you successfully install these things on Windows.)